What Are Burs and Why Do They Matter?

 Wrapping Up

-In summary, keeping your lawn watered properly will go a long way to eliminating stickers.
+In summary, now you know how to get rid of grassburs in your lawn!
+Keeping your lawn watered properly will go a long way to eliminating stickers.
 For North Texas lawns, we have created this guide to help keep a good watering schedule – click here for a Lawn Watering Guide.

 Water your lawn well after applying pre or post emergent herbicides.
 Treatments will not be effective without adequate water.
 The number one reason homeowners are unsuccessful in eliminating grassburs is because they did not water well enough after applying herbicides.